What is Trigger Thumb and How to Prevent it

 When these get irritated, that’s when you run into problems.

-Repeated actions that bring on this severe level of irritation cause full-blown trigger finger, or trigger thumb.
+Repeated actions that bring on this severe level of irritation cause full-blown cause of trigger finger, or trigger thumb.

 Archery would be included in that category, as well as mundane tasks at work that require you to use your hands.